 Body Piercing and Tattoos

-- Visible body piercings (including tongue piercing) are not permitted.
+- See course syllabi for program policy on earrings.
+All othe visible body piercings (including tongue piercings) are not permitted.

 - Tattoos must be covered at all times.